 You will need for certain a VIN inspection on your vehicle.
 Any vehicle or trailer which has not ever been registered or titled in Nevada must have their VIN inspected at a DMV office.
 Larger NV DMV offices allow you to drive to the VIN inspection station outside the main DMV building to get this done before coming inside to apply for your registration.

 As a new resident to Nevada you will be required to surrender you out-of-state plates.
 If you do not have your former registration slip, the Nevada DMV will need to contact your previous home state for verification.
-If your Ohio registration has expired you will be subject to late fees in Nevada.
+If your out-of-state registration has expired you will be subject to late fees in Nevada.
 If you have a trailer then be aware that most trailers must be registered and titled if used on any public street.

 Be ready to pay vehicle registration fees when you register your vehicle.
 The payment schedule is online at the NV DMV if you want to see the cost to register your vehicle.
 Various forms of payment are accepted, such as cash, checks, money orders and most credit cards.

-One last important document you need to register your vehicle you moved from Ohio to Nevada is proof of car insurance.
+One last important document you need to register your vehicle you moved to Nevada is proof of car insurance.
 Nevada required that the name(s) on your insurance match the names(s) on your registration exactly.